masspimentel/WeatherWise/README.md

 ## To use notification function
 1. Create a Twilio account [here](https://www.twilio.com/try-twilio)
 2. Create an API key, authorization token and obtain your Twilio number
-3. Create a config.py class and name the variables accordingly.
+3. Create a config.py file and name the variables accordingly.
 4. Once those are created, you should have the notifications set up.
 5. To automate the notifications, you have a plethora of options to choose.
 From cloud based (AWS, Google Cloud, Heroku) or local based (Windows Task manager, Linux Cron Jobs).